Groskilled/Advanced_lane_lines/README.md

 ![alt text][image1]

 ![alt text][image2]

+If you want to see the effect on the calibration image, there is the outuput of it in the output_images folder (calibration3_undist)

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 103 through 133 in main.py).
 Here's an example of my output for this step.